isomerpages/moe-yishunpri/_ccas/Sports & Games/Floorball.md

 description: ""
 third_nav_title: Sports & Games
 ---
-# Temp Placeholder

-Yishun Primary Basketball CCA aims to equip our members with basketball skills and develop sportsmanship through the rigour of sports training and participation in competitions.
-Through training sessions, friendly matches and zonal competitions, our members picked up Basketball skills and developed the values of Respect and Resilience, and learned to collaborate and work in team.
+Yishun Primary School’s Floorball CCA is dedicated to developing our players’ technical skills, tactical awareness, and strong mentality.
+We aim to instill resilience and confidence by empowering our players to embrace challenges with determination.
+Through disciplined training and teamwork, our players cultivate sportsmanship and a commitment to continuous improvement, striving to be the best that they can be.

 ##### **Teachers-in-Charge**
 * Mr Lee Jiun Wei (I/C) (lee_jiun_wei@schools.gov.sg)